saidsay-so/saidsay-so.github.io/content/blog/rewrite-pjdfstest.md

 One of the other reasons is that it contains many 1-second sleeps, which could be smaller (depending on the file system timestamp granularity) if it had better configurability.

+### Documentation

+This one is more of a bonus, but the lack of documentation, even if it isn't really hard to connect the dots, make harder for potential contributors to understand the code.

 ## Rewrite it in Rust